loucaspapa/design-notes/design-notes.md

 * [bitfountain](https://www.bitfountain.io) – Learn all you need to know to design and build iOS apps.

 ### Apps
+* [Zeplin](https://zeplin.io/) – Design hand-off has never been easier.
+Generate styleguides and resources, automatically.
+* [Flinto](https://www.flinto.com/mac) – A comprehensive app prototyping tool that allows you to create anything from simple tap-through prototypes, to comprehensive prototypes with impressive interactions.
+* [Principle](http://principleformac.com/) – Principle makes it easy to design animated and interactive user interfaces.
 * [Paste](http://pasteapp.me/) – Stores everything you copy.
 * [Dask](https://kapeli.com/dash) – Instant offline access to 150+ API documentation sets.
 * [Mural](https://mural.co/) – A tool for online brainstorming, synthesis and collaboration.